oemof/oemof-solph/docs/usage.rst

 *'b_el'* is the main flow and the flow to the Bus *'b_th'* is the tapped flow.
 The following plot shows how the variable chp (right) schedules it's electrical and thermal power production in contrast to a fixed chp (left).
-The plot is the output of an example in the `oemof example repository
+The plot is the output of an example in the `example repository
 <https://github.com/oemof/oemof-examples>`_.

 .. 	image:: _files/variable_chp_plot.svg